HDCong/MyDailyLeetCode/README.md

 ### July 19th, 2020
 ### Problem 47: Pre-order Traversal

-Use recursion, visit root node, then visit left node, and right node
+1. Use recursion, visit root node, then visit left node, and right node
+2. Use stack, loop while the stack and root is not null, add the current root node to stack, then set current root node = left node.
+If current root node is null, set current root node is the right child of parent of the current root node